 Cisco Video Surveillance Operations Manager

-Cisco Video Surveillance Operations Manager enables the efficient and effective configuration and management of video throughout an enterprise.
+Cisco Video Surveillance Operations Manager enables the efficient and effective configuration and management of video throughout an enterprise (Figure 1).
 It provides a secure web portal to configure, manage, display, and control video in an IP network, and allows you to easily manage a large number of security assets and users, including media servers, cameras, encoders, and event sources.

 Figure 1.
 Cisco Video Surveillance Manager

 Quickly and effectively configure and manage video throughout your enterprise with the Cisco Video Surveillance Operations Manager.
 Working in conjunction with the Cisco Video Surveillance Media Server, it meets the diverse needs of administrators, systems integrators, and operators by providing:

 • Highly scalable platform with up to 10,000 cameras in a single operations manager and more than a million cameras in a federated system

 • Network prioritization of user activity based on role

 • Enterprisewide discovery, registration, and troubleshooting through medianet

 • Comprehensive advance scheduling capability for recording policy